Step 1: Complete all of the following prior to registering for our instructor course:

 3) Have your own AHA Instructor manual for the discipline you are seeking Instructor Status in (required to attend Instructor class).

 4) Complete the online portion of the Instructor course you wish to be certified to teach here: https://www.onlineaha.org/courses#7 and email completion certificate to us at MIDFLCPR@gmail.com.
-The cost of the online portion is NOT included in the course cost – each course is $30.
+The cost of the online portion is NOT included in the course cost – you must complete this prior to registration.

 Step 2: Complete the in-person course

 We no longer accept instructors without pre-approval first.
 Once you have your AHA Provider certification, have completed the online AHA Essentials course, and have both manuals for your course, you can request a link to register.
-During the in-person portion of the instructor course directly through our website.
-Within 24-48 hours of registration you will receive a course confirmation email with additional information about the course.
-We will cover details about being an instructor, review applicable paperwork required for each class you teach, and outline the next steps to move forward as an instructor.
+During the in-person course, we will cover details about being an instructor, review applicable paperwork required for each class you teach, and outline the next steps to move forward as an instructor.
 This is also your chance to ask us questions!

 Step 3: Complete the monitoring session

-Once you have gone through all the training, you will come to one of our classes and be paired with an instructor for your monitoring session.
+Once you have gone through all the training, you will come to one of our classes and be paired with an experienced instructor for your monitoring session.
 You will be given portions of the class to teach to real students and will be expected to teach based on what you’ve learned in the instructor courses.
 You are not expected to be an expert, but rather demonstrate knowledge of AHA course material and get practice with teaching and remediating students, filling out paperwork, how to issue certifications, etc.

 *Mannequins, classroom videos, student manuals, certification cards and any other teaching supplies are not included in the cost of Instructor training.